kambei/git-viz-vscode/README.md

 ### Prerequisites

 - Visual Studio Code or Cursor
+- Git installed and available in system PATH
-- Git repository (the extension uses VS Code's built-in Git API)
+- Git repository (the extension executes git commands directly)

 ### Setup

-This extension is now written in pure JavaScript and uses VS Code's built-in Git API, so no build process or Node.js dependencies are required.
+This extension is written in pure JavaScript and executes git commands directly, so no build process or Node.js dependencies are required.

 1. Clone this repository
 2. Press `F5` to open a new Extension Development Host window